xspec/xspec.github.io/content/posts/xspec_303_release.md

 #### XSLT

 - XSLT code coverage feature is compatible with Saxon 12.4. **Compatibility note:** This upgrade is not backward compatible with earlier Saxon versions.
+Also, Saxon 12.4 does not report some `xsl:sequence` instructions that are actually hit.
 - XSpec experimentally supports testing with XSLT 4.0 and XPath 4.0.
 Set `xslt-version="4.0"` on `x:description`, and use an XSLT processor that has support for 4.0 enabled.

 #### XQuery